node-hive/hive-mvc-action/README.md

 Beyond this, the structure of the site is the same as any other Express app, with whatever static directories, templating engines, error echoers, etc. that the standard Express 4.0 app defines.

 ## Rendering HTML

+There may be times where all handled actions have the same templates; in other uses you may want individual handlers to have their own rendering templates.
-An ActionHandler will attempt to render output through one of two systems:
+To accommodate both paths, An ActionHandler will attempt to render output through one of two systems:

 1. **An ActionHandler with a render method*** will execute the render method after executing its chain.
    The render method will be passed the state content as an argument, and the state itself as a second argument.